Citigroup (C)

 Underperform

-Citigroup is in for a bumpy ride.
+Citigroup is up against the odds.
 Its weak sales growth and low returns on capital show it struggled to generate demand and profits.
 StockStory Analyst Team

 Kayode Omotosho, Equity Analyst